mimiz/rabbitmq-event-manager/README.md

 ## DEAD LETTER QUEUE

 From the RabbitMQ documenation, the [Dead Letter Exchange](https://www.rabbitmq.com/dlx.html) is a RabbitMQ Exchange, that is attached to a queue.
-And message in that queue can be _"dead-lettered"_ if the queue reach its _length limit_, or, if the messages has _expired_ (TTL) and also if the message is _negatively acknowledged_ with requeue option set to false.
+And message in that queue can be _"dead-lettered"_ if the queue reach its _length limit_, or, if the messages has _expired_ (TTL).

 By default, The Exchange `DEAD_LETTER_EXCHANGE` (and its bound queue `DEAD_LETTER_QUEUE`) is automatically created and attached to all queues.